orbitartprint/bballorbit/src/blog/content/press-break.md

   <h3>💡 Coaching Reminder</h3>
   <p>
     When players understand <strong>why spacing and decisions matter</strong>,<br>
-    they don’t need a new press break every time the defense changes.
+    they don’t need a new press break every time the defense changes.<br><br>
     They simply adjust how they apply the same principles.
   </p>
 </div>